Home Educated Students

 We understand that for many home schooled students there is not as clear a distinction between academic and non-academic activities as there might be for students in a traditional high school.
 The more you can document for us and describe what you have done during your high school years, academically and otherwise, the better.
 Feel free to go beyond the questions on our application forms if they don't cover everything you think is important for us to know.
 For example, maybe provide a complete list of books that you have read during high school, or provide some writing samples (essays or papers you wrote for home school subjects) to better show your academic abilities to the Admissions Committee.

-Christendom's Admissions Director, Mr. Tom McFadden, understands home schooling very well, because he and his wife home educate their 10 children.
-Always feel free to contact him with any questions (firstname.lastname@example.org).
+Christendom's VP for Enrollment, Mr. Tom McFadden, understands home schooling very well in that he and his wife home educate their 10 children.
+Always feel free to contact him with any questions (email@example.com).

 Home schooled students are drawn to Christendom for a number of reasons: